Cultivating Hope | Friends of the Arava Institute Study Tour

 Will someone pick me up from the airport?

-Yes, we will pick you up from the Tel Aviv airport, or we can work with you on coordinating your arrival if you have different plans.
-For those departing upon the conclusion of the tour, we will provide transportation to the Tel Aviv airport.
+Yes, we will pick you up from Ben-Gurion airport near Tel Aviv, or we can work with you on coordinating your arrival if you have different plans.
+Upon conclusion of the trip, transportation will be provided to Ben-Gurion airport from Ramon airport near Eilat.

 Are there kosher options at every meal?